jtlapp/percent-tags/docs/model.md

 ## Element Types

 Elements vary in the structure of their content.
 Each has an inherent type that identifies its structure.
-Accordingly, any given element is a *literal*, a *list*, or an *empty element*.
+Accordingly, any given element is a *text element*, a *list element*, or an *empty element*.

-### Literals
+### Text Elements

-A 'literal' is an element whose content corresponds to an ordered series of one or more Unicode characters.
-Literals are the fundamental units of the information model and are intended to represent human-generated, human-readable content.
-Any given literal is either a *text element* or a *number element*.
+A 'text element' is an element whose content is an ordered series of one or more Unicode characters.
+Text elements are the fundamental units of the information model and are intended to represent human-generated, human-readable content.

-A 'number' element represents an integer or floating point number.
-A number element cannot represent [NaN](https://en.wikipedia.org/wiki/NaN), [signed infinities](https://en.wikipedia.org/wiki/IEEE_754-1985#Positive_and_negative_infinity), or [signed zeros](https://en.wikipedia.org/wiki/Signed_zero).

-A 'text element' represents any string of characters that doesn't represent a number.
-Even so, the content of a text element may be a string of characters that happens to correspond to a number, such as an unpunctuated phone number or an ID that might sometimes contain letters.

 Notice that a text element cannot represent an empty string.
 In this model, all occurrences of the absence of data are equivalently represented as an empty element.

-No other primitive types are supported, because numbers and strings appear to be universal and other types are easily represented in terms of them.
-A client application that requires booleans, symbols, regular expressions, dates, etc., would have to define these types in terms of text and number elements.
+No other primitive types are supported.
+This is because primitive types are easily represented as text, and because client applications can interpret text according to the types expected, without requiring users to specify both content and type.

-### Lists
+### List Elements

-A 'list' is an element representing a collection of independently-intelligible units of information.
-Its content is an ordered series of two or more elements, each of which is called a 'member' of the list.
+A 'list element' is an element representing a collection of independently-intelligible units of information.
+Its content is an ordered series of two or more elements, each of which is called a 'member' of the list element.
 The client application determines whether the order in which members appear is meaningful.

-Examples of lists include a checklist of to-do items, a series of log entries, a series of structured records, and the columns at which to place tab stops.
+Examples of list elements include a checklist of to-do items, a series of log entries, a series of structured records, and the columns at which to place tab stops.

-Notice that a list cannot be empty.
+Notice that a list element cannot be empty.
 In this model, an empty set is equivalent to the absence of data, which are both represented as an empty element.

-Also notice that a list cannot have just one element.
+Also notice that a list element cannot have just one member.
 This model does not represent collections independently of the elements composing the collections.

 ### Empty Elements

 An 'empty element' is an element representing the absence of primary information.
 It has no content.
 An untagged occurrence indicates the complete absence of data.
 A tagged occurrence indicates a structured record having only properties and types, in any combination, but no immediate content.

-Examples of empty elements include the value of a tag that only indicates type, a placeholder within a list, an address consisting of address fields, and a specification for a configuration consisting only of properties.
+Examples of empty elements include the value of a tag that only indicates type, a placeholder within a list element, an address consisting of address fields, and a specification for a configuration consisting only of properties.

 Nothing inherently distinguishes the meaning of a tagged empty element from that of an element containing content.
 Their only difference is structure.
 Whether data occurs within a tag value or within content is a characteristic of the schema of tags employed to structure the text.